Mestway/Patl4J/README.md

   * husacct: a software architecture conformance checking tool.
 (Jdom -> Dom4j)
   * openfuxml: an XML publishing framework.
 (Jdom -> Dom4j)
   * serenoa:  a tool for context-aware adaptation of user interfaces.
 (Jdom -> Dom4j)
-  * EvolutionChamber: an application that is used to spped up a building up procedure.
+  * EvolutionChamber: an application used to speed up a building up procedure.
 (Swing -> SWT)
   * Marble: an simple multi-user game with an friendly UI designed using Swing.
 (Swing -> SWT)
   * SwingHeat: a tool that is used to analyze transfer heat through fins.
 (Swing -> SWT)